yongjhih/smaug/source/includes/asides/_making_an_api_call.md

 gecko.Account.where()
 ```

-The TradeGecko API is entirely JSON based.
+The TradeGecko API is JSON based.
 In order to make an authenticated call
 to the API, you must include your access token with the call.
 OAuth2 uses a BEARER token that is passed along in an Authorization
 header.